Oliviero Zuccarini: Post-war activism

 During the first ten years of the twentieth century the Italian Republican Party experienced a progressive electoral collapse, most obviously in the expanding industrial cities.
 A vote share of more than 6% in the 1900 Italian general election had fallen to 2% in 1913.
 After the war, in the election of 1919, the Republicans received less than 1% of the popular vote.
 The future, as it must have seemed at the time, belonged to the Socialists.
-Oliviero Zuccarini remained true to the Republican cause which in terms with mainstream Italian politics correlated with marginalisation.
+Oliviero Zuccarini remained true to the Republican cause, which in terms of mainstream Italian politics correlated with marginalisation.
 He had nevertheless had the opportunity presented by the war years to hone his own political philosophy.
-Liberty and property rights were central to his vision for a renewal of a state that aspired to become a "republic as a government over autonomies" (Note: ... "alla Repubblica come al governo delle autonomie") His ideas found new life in "Critica Politica", a political journal which he launched in 1921, and in which he elaborated his prescription for a new state structure.
+Liberty and property rights were central to his vision for a renewal of a state that aspired to become a "republic as a government over autonomies" (Note: ... "alla Repubblica come al governo delle autonomie") His ideas found new life in "Critica Politica", a political journal which he launched in 1921 and in which he elaborated his prescription for a new state structure.
 Through the magazine he was able to gain an important foothold in the post-war political debate.
 His co-contributors to the journal included a number of well-known intellectuals, drawn from a surprisingly wide range of backgrounds.
 Prominent among them was the respected economist-sociologist Vilfredo Pareto.
 Some others were the socialist pioneer Arcangelo Ghisleri, the precocious radical Piero Gobetti, the leftist lawyer Guglielmo Pannunzio, and the Mazzinian historian Gaetano Salvemini.
-After 1922 "Critica Politica" fell victim to a government campaign of sustained disruption and seizures: publication eventually came to an end in 1926.
+After 1922, "Critica Politica" fell victim to a government campaign of sustained disruption and seizures, and its publication eventually came to an end in 1926.

 During the early 1920s Zuccarini produced three substantial political essays which were published as small books: